Where Do Broken Hearts Go: Chart performance

 The song achieved additional chart records.
 Houston followed Michael Jackson as just the second artist to produce four or more number one singles off a single album at number one on the Billboard Hot 100, over a month after Jackson had set the record with "Man in the Mirror" off his Bad album.
 Houston was also the first female artist to set this record.
-Since then, only five other artists have set this record, including George Michael (Faith, 1987-88), Paula Abdul (Forever Your Girl, 1989-90), Janet Jackson (Janet Jackson's Rhythm Nation 1814, 1989-91), Mariah Carey (Mariah Carey, 1990-91) and Katy Perry (Teenage Dream, 2010-11).
+Since then, only five other artists have set this record, including George Michael (Faith, 1987–88), Paula Abdul (Forever Your Girl, 1989–90), Janet Jackson (Janet Jackson's Rhythm Nation 1814, 1989–91), Mariah Carey (Mariah Carey, 1990–91) and Katy Perry (Teenage Dream, 2010–11).
 Houston briefly set the record for the most number one singles by a female solo artist in chart history, surpassing Diana Ross.
 The song helped Houston to become the top female pop singles artist of 1988.
 The song found success on other charts, entering the Billboard Hot Black Singles chart (now "Hot R&B/Hip-Hop Songs") at number 60 on the week of March 5, 1988, peaking at number two nine weeks later, bested by Al B. Sure!'s "Nite and Day", becoming Houston's tenth consecutive R&B top ten hit in a row and helped Houston to be the top black female artist of the year, according to Billboard.
 On the Billboard Hot Adult Contemporary chart, the single peaked at number one, the issue dated April 2, 1988, and remained there for three weeks, making it her sixth number one single on the chart.
 It was also her ninth consecutive top ten record on the chart, a 1980s record for a female artist.
 In 2020, the record was certified gold by the Recording Industry Association of America for digital sales and stream equivalent sales of 500,000 units.

 The ballad was ranked number 33 and 47, on the Billboard Top Pop and Top Black Singles year-end charts for 1988, respectively.
 The single also placed at number two on the Top Adult Contemporary Singles year-end chart of the same year.
 In Canada, the song entered RPM Top 100 Singles chart at number 76, the issue date of March 5, 1988, and peaked at number six on the chart on May 14, 1988, becoming Houston's eighth top ten hit in the country.
 It also reached the top ten in the Canadian province of Quebec.

 Outside North America, "Where Do Broken Hearts Go" achieved more moderate success than her previous singles from the Whitney album.
 The single debuted at number 30 on the UK Singles Chart, for the week ending date of March 12, 1988, and three weeks later reached a peak of number 14 on the chart.
 In Ireland, it peaked at number two, the highest chart position of the song outside the United States.
 It also reached the top ten in Iceland, Luxembourg and Venezuela.
-The song also reached number 48 in Australia, number 47 in the Netherlands, and number 23 in New Zealand.
+The song reached number 48 in Australia, number 47 in the Netherlands, and number 23 in New Zealand.